bertie-wheen/dsa-2024-5/src/main/java/dsa/lab01/README.md

 write `Array<String> myStringContainer = new Array<>()`; if we need a container of integers, then we write `Array<Integer> myIntegerContainer = new Array<>()`, and so on.
-We can use whatever type we want instead of `Item`, either already defined by classes implementing in imported Java libraries or by a class defined by us.
+We can use whatever type we want instead of `Item`, either already defined by classes implemented in imported Java libraries or by a class defined by us.
 We can even create a container of containers of containers of... some specified type.
 Eventually we *must* specify a type.
 For example, `Array<Array<Boolean>> myContainerOfBooleanContainers = new Array<>()`.